General measurements with limited resources and their application to quantum unambiguous state discrimination: Introduction

 \section{Introduction}

 Measurements are one of the crucial elements of quantum theory.
-Compared to the usual notions of observables as self-adjoint operators, or to von Neumann measurements, there exist more general measurements, corresponding to the so-called positive operator-valued measures (POVMs) defined by a set of positive operators summing up to the identity operator~\cite{Peres2006}.
-Being more general, POVMs outperform projective measurements for many tasks in quantum information theory, including quantum tomography~\cite{Renes2003}, unambiguous discrimination of quantum states~\cite{Bergou2010}, state estimation~\cite{Derka1998}, quantum cryptography~\cite{Bennet2002,Renes04Crypt,Nielsen2010}, information acquisition from a quantum source~\cite{Jozsa2003}, Bell inequalities~\cite{Gisin96,Vertesi2010} or device-independent quantum information protocols~\cite{Acin2016,Gomez2016}.
+Compared to the usual notions of observables as self-adjoint operators, or of von Neumann measurements, there exists a more general description of measurements, the so-called positive operator-valued measures (POVMs).
+POVMs are defined by a set of positive operators summing up to the identity operator~\cite{Peres2006}.
+Being more general, POVMs outperform projective measurements for many tasks in quantum information theory, including quantum tomography~\cite{Renes2003}, unambiguous discrimination of quantum states~\cite{Bergou2010}, state estimation~\cite{Derka1998}, quantum key distribution~\cite{Bennet2002,Renes04Crypt,Nielsen2010}, information acquisition from a quantum source~\cite{Jozsa2003}, Bell inequalities~\cite{Gisin96,Vertesi2010,tavakoli2021} or device-independent quantum information protocols~\cite{Acin2016,Gomez2016}.

-Near term quantum computation devices at present provide only limited number of resources.
-Firstly, their size is limited only to handful of qubits.
-Secondly, number of operations and their precision is still very limited by the demands on the technology.
-Finally, a more technical detail are only limited possibilities of measurements --- current devices perform only noisy versions of projective measurements in computational basis.
+Current quantum computation era, dubbed as \textit{Noisy intermediate-scale quantum} (NISQ) by John Preskill \cite{Preskill18}, is characterized by devices which still provide limited resources.
+Firstly, their size is limited only to a small number of qubits.
+Secondly, the number of computation steps (circuit depth) and their precision is still very limited by the decoherence effects in current technology, making the efficient usable number of qubits much smaller.

+Final restraint is the limitation imposed on implementable quantum measurements --- current devices are tuned to perform only projective measurements in the computational basis.
+While projective measurements are the ideal result, in reality, the measurements are rather noisy as well.
+It could be noted that on the lowest level of physical qubits one can possibly tune up the measurements to perform an arbitrary measurement; in this paper, we are not addressing this topic.

-Our aim is to provide some possibilities of performing POVM measurements with these limited resources with focus mostly on the spatial-temporal compromises and not on the precision of measurements.
-Some thought on the latter can be found in \cite{Andersson12b,MaZiOs20},
+Our aim is to provide a technique to implement POVM measurements with stated limited resources using gate formalism with focus mostly on the circuit depth/width trade-off.
+In addition, we do not concentrate on the noisy measurements \cite{Andersson12b,MaZiOs20}, the implementation is analyzed in the idealized scenario of perfect implementation and shows fundamental possibility of such realization and provides basic building blocks to do so.